In Situ Generation of High-Energy Spin-Polarized Electrons in a Beam-Driven Plasma Wakefield Accelerator

 Theory and simulations show that propensity rules for ionization can be reversed in the multi-photon regime ($\gamma_\text{K}\gg 1$) \cite{Bauer2014,Zhu2016,Xu2020}.
-From our TDSE simulations, ionization of Xe by the third harmonic ($\lambda$=260 nm) of a Ti:Sapphire laser is strongly dominated by the removal of a $p^+$ electron at all laser intensities, until saturation, and for all photoelectron energies, with ionization into Xe$^+(^2\text{P}_{1/2})$ strongly suppressed (Fig.\,\ref{fig1}(b)), which leads to high total spin-polarization.
+From our TDSE simulations, ionization of Xe by a $\lambda$=260 nm left-handed ($\sigma^-$) circularly polarized laser is strongly dominated by the removal of a $p^+$ electron (counter-rotating with the laser field) at all laser intensities, until saturation, and for all photoelectron energies, with ionization into Xe$^+(^2\text{P}_{1/2})$ strongly suppressed (Fig.\,\ref{fig1}(b)), which leads to high total spin-polarization.
 We have performed simulations for a range of intensities from $3.5\times 10^{10}\,\text{W/cm}^2$ to $6.3\times 10^{13}\,\text{W/cm}^2$, by solving the TDSE for each intensity for four ionization pathways: $\frac{3}{2} p^+$, $\frac{1}{2} p^+$, $\frac{3}{2} p^-$, and $\frac{1}{2} p^-$, and calculated the corresponding spin-up and spin-down electron ionization rates and yields (Fig.\,\ref{fig1}(c,d)) according to Eq.\,(\ref{eq1})(\ref{eq2}).
 The net spin-polarization with integration over temporal and spatial intensity distribution, all photoelectron energies, and final ionic states (see Supplementary Material of Ref.\,\cite{zimmermann2017unified}) is shown in Fig.\,\ref{fig1}(e).
 For the laser intensity we used in the following PIC simulations ($I=2.5\times 10^{13}\,\text{W/cm}^2$), the net spin-polarization reached 32\% after focal-volume averaging.

 We have incorporated the spin-dependent ionization results into our wakefield acceleration simulations.
 By tightly focusing a 260 nm circularly polarized laser pulse at the appropriate position in the wake bubble where the longitudinal and transverse electric fields are zero (Fig.\,\ref{fig2}(a)), electrons with a net spin polarization are generated and injected into the wakefield.
 The trapping condition is given by \cite{pak2010injection} $\Delta \Psi \equiv \Psi-\Psi_\text{init}\lesssim -1$, where $\Psi\equiv \frac{e(\phi-A_z )}{mc^2}$ is the normalized pseudo potential of the wake, and $\Psi_\text{init}$ is the pseudo potential at the position where the electron is born (injected).
 The pseudo potential is maximum at the center of the bubble and minimum close to the rear.
 For this reason, we choose to inject electrons where $\Psi_\text{init}$ is maximum so that the injected electrons are most easily trapped by the wake (Fig.\,\ref{fig2}(a,b)).